 In the sport of cross country, every runner on the team competes in every race, and sportsmanship among teams is a source of pride in the sport.
 Runners strive to set new personal records each time they assemble at the starting line.
 They compete against themselves, in addition to other runners on the course.
 While our coaches encourage runners to train hard, they place emphasis on developing healthy exercise habits and improving runners’ sense of personal responsibility.

 River Oak Christian Academy’s archery program began in 2017.
 The archery curriculum, which is part of the P.E. program, is aligned with the Missouri National Archery in the Schools Program (MoNASP) and has been implemented with the support of the Missouri Department of Conservation.
 The sport of target archery offers students of all ability levels the opportunity to achieve success while learning important life skills such as patience, concentration, and following directions.
-River Oak fourth through sixth graders are able to participate in archery tournaments as part of the school team.
+River Oak fourth through seventh graders are able to participate in archery tournaments as part of the school team.